datamindedbe/academy_linux/content/exercise_6/README.md

-# Dataminded Academy - Introduction to Git
+# Dataminded Academy - Introduction to Linux & Bash
-## Exercise 6 - Stash and tags
+## Exercise 5 - The locked file

-In this exercise you will have to use the stash and tagging mechanisms.
+In this exercise you will have to figure out what's the problem with a locked file.
 The tasks are the following:

-1. Open a terminal and position yourself in the root of this folder (`exercise_6`).
-2. Stash two uncomited changes with explanation messages.
-3. List the existing stashes.
-You must be able to see your two stashes and the explanation messages
-4. Revert the two stash operations with two different commands.
-5. Tag the second-to-last commit of the repository with the tag of your choice.
-6. Checkout to it.
+1. Try to check the content of the `the_locked_file` file.
+What's the problem?
+2. Fix the issue with sensible parameters (Your account password is 'linux_bash' - ask your instructor for further details if needed)